 Student is required to meet with a member of staff to discuss withdrawal and other possible courses of action.
 Student applies for withdrawal by submitting to Registry a printed out form from MyNewman, signed by Programme Leader.
 Date of Withdrawal is the date Registry receives the completed form.

 Allowance of 3 working weeks for student to cancel their application to withdraw.

+Student withdraws.

-Student cancels the Student withdraws.
-Student withdraws, but withdrawal process within the deadline after the three and continues with week grace School Direct and SCITT students must also their studies. period, wants to inform the Partner School concerned and, return.
-Student where on a Salaried Route, must also must reapply withdraw from their employment, and may using the be required to refund monies received. appropriate admissions For a PGCE student receiving a DfE bursary, processes. funding ceases on the date of the withdrawal.
+School Direct and SCITT students must also inform the Partner School concerned and, where on a Salaried Route, must also withdraw from their employment, and may be required to refund monies received.

+For a PGCE student receiving a DfE bursary, funding ceases on the date of the withdrawal.

+Student withdraws, but after the three week grace period, wants to return.
+Student must reapply using the appropriate admissions processes.

+Student cancels the withdrawal process within the deadline and continues with their studies.

 A withdrawing student must adhere to relevant policies regarding accommodation contracts and any debt owed to the University.
 For a PGCE student receiving a DfE bursary, funding ceases on the date of the withdrawal.

 Student is notified of any completed credits which could be transferred through RPL, and of any exit award.

 A student that formally withdraws by 31st July and is eligible for an exit award will be invited to Graduation the same year.

 A withdrawn student is not permitted, except under exceptional mitigating or proven financial circumstances, to apply for any course at Newman for three years after withdrawal date.